 School and college students motivation steps

 1.)
 Make a list of your routine work

 According to your workload list, you can create a plan.
 To decide what is your main priorities, rank your work accordingly.
 After that, you can devote more time to those tasks which have the highest impact on your work.

 2.)
 Make new challenges

 To stay focused and interested in what you are doing, you need to change your approach.
-Students bored or de-motivated to do similar kind of work again and again.
-For example, you got a similar assignment which you did in the past; then you need to see the same assignment in different points of view and set up a challenge to complete before the deadline.
+Students are bored or de-motivated to do similar kinds of work again and again.
+For example, you got a similar assignment which you did in the past; then you need to see the same assignment from different points of view and set up a challenge to complete before the deadline.

 3.)
 Create your small goals

-Search a group of similar work which can guide you or resolve your enquires.
+Search a group of similar work that can guide you or resolve your enquire.
 In this group, you can find mentors, teachers, a similar group of students and can help to give you proper guidance.

 How to customize Motivational Strategies for High school students with different learning styles